 Splash Works provides a full day of fun in the sun!
 To make the most of your day, be sure to drink plenty of water in order to avoid heat exhaustion.
 Drinking fountains are located near each restroom.
 Don’t forget to apply sunscreen frequently throughout the day.
 If you happen to forget your sunscreen, Splash Surf Shop and various merchandise locations throughout the Park have a variety of sunscreens and sundries available for purchase.

 Lifejackets are available for use throughout Splash Works.
 Lifejackets are complimentary and are available to any guest wishing to use one.
 Children, first-time swimmers, and weaker swimmers are encouraged to wear a lifejacket.
 Lifejackets are available for all guests needing special consideration.
 Some attractions require children below a specific height to wear a lifejacket before participating in the attraction.
 Aquatics staff and lifeguards reserve the right to impose the use of lifejackets as needed.
 For specific attraction requirements, please check out our Guest Assistance Guide.
-Guests are permitted to wear their own lifejacket as long as they are Transport Canada, Oceans and Fisheries Canada, or Canadian Coast Guard certified.
+Guests are permitted to wear their own lifejacket as long as they are Transport Canada, Oceans and Fisheries Canada, or Canadian Coast Guard approved.